 MELAS in THE GREEK INTERPRETER, PART OF THE SHERLOCK HOLMES SERIES, MURDER ON THE ORIENT EXPRESS, MACRUNE’S GUEVARA.
 His own Radio 2 special called IT’S ALL GREEK TO ME and his own youth-based magazine show called YOUNG GIFTED AND GREEK for London Greek Radio.
 HONEY FROM A WEED with Anna Massey Radio 4 (2003) THE BROX a POLYMAD LTD production for LGR (2004) THE GOOD SHIP ESPERANZA with Stephanie Cole Radio 4 (2005).THE LAST ADVENTURE by John Mortimer and directed by his son Jeremy.
 THE INVASION: ARAB CHRONICLES OF THE FIRST CRUSADE.
 BEIRUT DAYS all for BBC Radio Drama in 2009.
 In 2011 he joined the BBC Radio Rep and has appeared in many of their dramas, sketch shows and documentaries.

 Since 2006, Peter has taught in Youth theatres and schools all over the UK.
-He has given masterclasses at The London School Of Musical Theatre, Mountview Academy of Arts and in many musical theatre training colleges.
+He has given masterclasses at The London School Of Musical Theatre, Mountview Academy of Arts, and many musical theatre training colleges.
 He has directed Youth Theatre in several venues including two productions of the LES MISÉRABLES SCHOOLS EDITION and RENT.